 Memorial University is pursuing a number of goals in response to “A Special Obligation,” the report of a 2009 Presidential Task Force on Aboriginal Initiatives.
-The Office the Special Advisor to the President on Aboriginal Affairs coordinates this work in collaboration with other University offices and personnel.
+The Office of the Special Advisor to the President on Aboriginal Affairs coordinates this work in collaboration with other University offices and personnel.

 ABORIGINAL AFFAIRS LISTSERV

-An Aboriginal Affairs Listserv has been established to share information on Indigenous-related events, activities, courses, etc. involving Memorial University of Newfoundland.
+An Aboriginal Affairs Listserv has been established to share information on Indigenous-related events, activities, courses, etc.

 Please send an email to Susan Kennedy, firstname.lastname@example.org, if you wish to subscribe to our email list.